samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/account-onboarding/README.md

 ## Introduction

-ETNA Trader offers native trading account onboarding for all traders.
+TTG-SIM Trader offers native trading account onboarding for all traders.
 After a trader performs initial sign-up, they're immediately prompted to open a new trading account.
 During the process, the trader fills out all of the necessary information about their identity, employment, liquid net worth, affiliation with corporate entities, and so forth.
 Afterward, the filled out form is sent to the clearing firm that might either approve or reject the account opening request.
 If the request is approved, the trader might proceed to deposit funds into their trading account and then start placing trades.

 ## Opening a New Trading Account